 AmeriCorps Project Conserve Member

-AmeriCorps Project Conserve seeks dedicated individuals to fill 34 full-time positions serving critical conservation needs of western North Carolina.
+AmeriCorps Project Conserve seeks dedicated individuals to fill 32 full-time positions (and 3 half-time positions) serving critical conservation needs of western North Carolina.
 The program places members in service with one of 19 host site organizations working to protect the unique natural resources of the southern Blue Ridge Mountain region.
-Each member will serve 1700 hours during an 11 month term, from September 2017 through July 2018.
+Each member will serve 1700 hours (or 900 hours for half-time positions) during an 11 month term, from September 2018 through July 2019.

 Members connect people with nature and enhance quality of life through conservation education, volunteer recruitment/coordination, trail creation/improvement, and disaster preparedness training.
 Members improve environmental conditions in WNC through activities including habitat restoration, monitoring and management of conserved lands, water quality monitoring, and public land and river improvements projects.